 Shiny tiles are something we often see used in pools so using them in a bathroom really gives a wet look and the feeling of being underwater.
-The shiny grey tiles have been used as a feature in this bathroom and it’s just divine!
-I love the floating white vanity along with the little white lampshades that make this bathroom look seamless.
+The shiny grey tiles can be used as a feature in your bathroom and it’s just divine!
+A floating white vanity along with little white lampshades make a grey bathroom look seamless.

 7. Wonderful wallpaper

 Another great way to bring some grey into a bathroom is by choosing a patterned wallpaper and then matching your other surfaces to your wallpaper.
-The classic pattern of this grey and white wallpaper looks great with the grey cabinetry, white countertop and silver metallic finishes.
-What a lovely place to brush your teeth and get ready in the morning.
+The classic pattern of a grey and white wallpaper looks great with grey cabinetry, a white countertop, and silver metallic finishes.
+What a lovely place to brush your teeth and get ready in the morning!

 There are no limits with bathroom wallpaper, do one wall or wrap it all around.
 Use it to make a standout guest powder room or to add a little bit of extra something to your master bathroom suite.
 But no matter what application you go with, you shouldn’t do the actual installation yourself because there is glue and trying to line up designs.
 Instead, leave it up to a professional wallpaper installer to do the tricky stuff.